 - Providing automatic loan discharges for all students who were still enrolled when a school closed or withdrew within 180 days prior to closure who did not finish their program at the school or complete an approved teach-out agreement at another school within one year.

 - Prohibiting the use of mandatory pre-dispute arbitration agreements and class action waivers.

 - Collecting and disclosing records of arbitration and judicial decisions pertaining to BDR claims.

 - Modifying and expanding the opportunities for borrowers to obtain Public Service Loan Forgiveness, Total and Permanent Disability Discharges and False Certification Discharges.

 We will review these proposed regulations and expect to issue a more detailed analysis in the coming days.
 In the meantime, please feel free to contact us if you have any questions.

-Maynard Cooper is a full-service firm with attorneys experienced in all regulatory and operational aspects of higher education, including federal and state oversight, accreditation, employee and benefits issues, and real estate concerns.
+Maynard is a full-service firm with attorneys experienced in all regulatory and operational aspects of higher education, including federal and state oversight, accreditation, employee and benefits issues, and real estate concerns.

 Roger Swartzwelder advises regionally and nationally accredited institutions of higher education, investors, and accrediting agencies regarding legal, administrative, regulatory, accreditation and transaction matters.

 Brandon Sherman advises postsecondary institutions, accrediting agencies, and education investors on matters pertaining to federal financial aid eligibility, accreditation, cybersecurity, and Title IX.